Travel Resources: COVID-19

-Residents of Vermont, New Hampshire, Connecticut, New York, New Jersey, and Massachusetts may travel to Maine and stay in commercial lodging establishments with no quarantine requirement and no COVID testing required.
+Residents of Vermont and New Hampshire may travel to Maine and stay in commercial lodging establishments with no quarantine requirement and no COVID testing required.

 - quarantine for 14 days in Maine at a commercial lodging establishment (or the length of the stay if less than 14 days)

 - sign a Certificate of Compliance stating that they have tested negative for COVID-19 within 72 hours before arriving in Maine, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.